-Committee: Boni Ritter, Mary Zaunbrecher, Cindy Herring, Maureen & Mike Fitzpatrick, Ellen & Greg Mullen, Renee & Steve Hennigan, Evan Boudreaux, Richard McElligott, Janice Newton, Tyron Picard, Judy Corne, William John, Mary Melanson
+Committee: Boni Ritter, Mary Zaunbrecher, Cindy Herring, Maureen and Mike Fitzpatrick, Ellen and Greg Mullen, Renee and Steve Hennigan, Evan Boudreaux, Richard McElligott, Janice Newton, Tyron Picard, Judy Corne, William John, Mary Melanson

-Gala Sponsors: Jennifer and Richard McElligott, Macro Companies, Inc., Hancock Whitney Bank, Noelle & Sam LeBlanc, Chris & Pat Dauterive, Dr. Jeﬀrey Seiler, Mona & Stephen Wright, Boni Ritter, Coil Tubing Partners, Platinum Financial, Deborah & Gregory Harmon, Mrs. Joyce Harmon, Agnes & Norm Dugas
+Gala Sponsors: Jennifer and Richard McElligott, Macro Companies, Inc., Hancock Whitney Bank, Noelle and Sam LeBlanc, Chris & Pat Dauterive, Dr. Jeﬀrey Seiler, Mona and Stephen Wright, Boni Ritter, Coil Tubing Partners, Platinum Financial, Deborah and Gregory Harmon, Mrs. Joyce Harmon, Agnes and Norm Dugas

-Underwriters: Dr. Jeffrey Seiler, Washington State Bank, Acadian Ambulance Services, Viator Services & Repair
+Underwriters: Dr. Jeffrey Seiler, Washington State Bank, Acadian Ambulance Services, Viator Services and Repair

 Haiti is the poorest country in the Western Hemisphere.
 Nearly 60% of Haiti’s 10.8 million people live in poverty.
 Households lack food, clean water, health care and education.
 Two-thirds of Haiti’s people have no formal job.
 Cross Catholic Outreach works with the Kobonal Haiti Mission to alleviate poverty among Haiti’s poorest families.

 With your faithful giving, over $2.5 million has been raised through the Village of Hope Gala.
 Together, we are making a significant material and spiritual impact on families in Haiti.

 new homes keep out the rain, can withstand natural disasters, and bring dignity, security and hope.

 families, on average, are supplied clean water from each well.